 “Well I guess while we are here, lets enjoy the sight.
 Maybe the tour group will join us.”

-From the rooftop, you could see all of Paris—the Eiffel Tower, the curved bridges over the rivers, and Paris in all its glory.
-We took a few pictures from our then-new but now out-of-date Olympus camera with 35 mm Kodak film.
+From the rooftop, you could see all of Paris—the Eiffel Tower, the curved bridges over the river, and Paris in all its glory.
+We took a few pictures from our then-new but now out-of-date camera with 35 mm Kodak film.
 But we didn’t take the time to relish the sight, so anxious were we to not miss our tour.

 “Lets go back down.
 We gotta find the tour.”

 Down the winding staircase, and we ended up on a flat concrete surface with no tour in sight.

 “Oh my God!
 I don’t believe it!”
 Asim, my 10th grader, called out from behind me.

 He was holding open his mini yellow colored French language book.

 “In French, Tour means ‘Tower’.”
 He said.

 Ever felt stupid?